Belfry of Bruges: Present-day use

 Today, visitors can pay to climb the tower's 366 steps to reach the top of the belfry, where they are rewarded with panoramic views over Bruges.
 They may also view the former treasury, where the city's medieval charters, seals, and coffers were once safeguarded.
 A little higher up, the intricate music drum that controls the carillon, along with the keyboard used by the city carillonneur to play the tower's bells, are also on display.
 The tower is open daily from 9:00 a.m. to 8:00 p.m.
 The carillon plays on Wednesdays, Saturdays, and Sundays from 11:00 a.m. to 12:00 p.m.

-The Grote Markt, located directly beside the belfry, hosts a traditional market every Wednesday, offering local produce, flowers, baked goods, and regional specialties like Belgian fries.
+The Markt, located directly beside the belfry, hosts a traditional market every Wednesday, offering local produce, flowers, baked goods, and regional specialties like Belgian fries.
 Throughout the year, the square also becomes a hub for seasonal events, such as the Winter Glow festival, a Christmas market.